Deputy Chief Minister of Bangsamoro

-The deputy chief ministers of Bangsamoro are the second-highest executive officials of Bangsamoro, an autonomous region within the Philippines, just next to the chief minister.
+The deputy chief ministers of Bangsamoro are the second-highest executive officials of Bangsamoro, an autonomous region within the Philippines, next to the chief minister.

 Background

 Function

-The Bangsamoro Organic Law (BOL), mandates the appointment of two deputy chief ministers who are tasked to assist the chief minister of Bangsamoro.
-The chief minister nominates the deputies, with the Bangsamoro Parliament electing to confirm or deny nominations.
+The Bangsamoro Organic Law (BOL) mandates the appointment of two deputy chief ministers who are tasked with assisting the chief minister of Bangsamoro.
+The chief minister nominates the deputies, with the Bangsamoro Parliament electing to confirm or deny the nominations.

 Deputy chief ministers are permitted to hold a cabinet position.
-In the case of death, permanent incapacity, or resignation of the chief minister of Bangsamoro, the deputy chief minister, more senior in age will act as the chief minister until the parliament elect a new chief minister, within 30 days from vacancy as mandated by law.
+In the case of the death, permanent incapacity, or resignation of the chief minister of Bangsamoro, the deputy chief minister who is more senior in age will act as chief minister until the parliament elects a new chief minister, within 30 days of the vacancy as mandated by law.

 Eligibility

 The deputies are required by law to hail from a subregion different from that of the chief minister.
-The BOL names three subregions for the purpose of the appointment of deputies, namely south-western Mindanao, north-central Mindanao, and south-central Mindanao, with the exact scope of the region to be determined by the parliament.
+The BOL names three subregions for the purpose of appointing deputies, namely south-western Mindanao, north-central Mindanao, and south-central Mindanao, with the exact scope of the regions to be determined by the parliament.

 The first set of deputies did not exactly follow the subregion naming scheme as provided by the BOL.
 The first two holders were each referred to as "deputy for the mainland" and "deputy for the islands".
-The areas of jurisdiction is alternatively referred to as North Central Mindanao and South Western Mindanao respectively.
-The BOL also obliged the interim chief minister that the interim deputy chief ministers be members of the Bangsamoro Transition Authority.
+The areas of jurisdiction are alternatively referred to as North Central Mindanao and South Western Mindanao, respectively.
+The BOL also obliged the interim chief minister to ensure that the interim deputy chief ministers were members of the Bangsamoro Transition Authority.